-Baidu isn’t all about giving internet users the best way to find what they’re looking for.
-In fact, the company is concerned about the general health and welfare of the Chinese people as well.
+Baidu isn’t restricted to focusing solely on giving internet users the best way to find information online.
+It also brings in revenue from other business ventures as well.
+In fact, the company is concerned about the general health and welfare of the Chinese people.

-In 2018, Baidu revealed high-tech AI-powered cameras that did the work of ophthalmologists in spotting eye conditions that lead to blindness.
+In 2018, Baidu revealed high-tech AI-powered cameras that spotted eye conditions that lead to blindness.
 These include glaucoma, macular degeneration, and diabetic retinopathy.

 Baidu is a huge player in China’s health market.
-In fact, two years before it launched the AI cameras for spotting ocular fundus, it introduced Melody to hospitals.
+Two years before it launched the AI cameras for spotting ocular fundus, it introduced Melody to hospitals.

 Melody is a chatbot that allows patients to give their health information to doctors.
 With it, doctors and patients can communicate in a faster, simpler way.

-13. You Need a Mandarin Website to Rank on Baidu
+13. You Must Have A Mandarin Website To Rank On Baidu

-If you want better rankings on Baidu, put all your energy into your site’s home page.
+If you want better rankings on Baidu, put all of your energy into your site’s homepage.

-15. Baidu Is the 4th Most Popular Website in the World
+15. Baidu Is The 5th Most Popular Website In The World